MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 {.gray}

 ##### Demographics
-While the city of [Whitestone](whitestone) and surrounding villages are predominantly human, the remote corners of the [Parchwood](parchwood-timberland) are home to a number of gnoll, orc, and centaur tribes while the [Sierras](alabaster-sierra-range) are home to many goblin, kobold, and stone giant clans.
+While the city of [Whitestone](whitestone) and surrounding villages are predominantly human, the remote corners of the [Parchwood](parchwood-timberland) are home to a number of gnoll, orc, and centaur tribes while the [Sierras](alabaster-sierra-range) are home to goblin, kobold, and stone giant clans.

 |||||||
 |:-----------|:---:|:-----------|:---:|:-----------|:---:|